SWC-OSG-Workshop/general/novice/DHTC/01-IntroGrid.md

 <div class="objectives" markdown="1">

 #### Objectives
-*   What is Open Science Grid?
+*   What is Open Science Grid
-*   What resources are open to acadamic researchers?
+*   What resources are open to acadamic researchers
 *   Computation that is a good match for OSG Connect
-*   Learn how to use your SSH key
+*   Computation that is NOT a good match for OSG Connect

 </div>

 <h2> Introduction to Open Science Grid (OSG)  </h2>

+The Open Science Grid (OSG) is a consortium of research communities who promote science via sharing of computing resources.
+We enable a framework of distributed computing and storage resources, a set of services and methods that enable better access to ever increasing computing resources for researchers and communities, and principles and software that enable distributed high through-put computing (DHTC) for users and communities at all scales.

 <h2> Computation that is a good match for OSG Connect </h2>